 YEAR OF THE CABBAGE

 First, there were Brussel sprouts.
 Then, there was cauliflower.
-And now, in the latest wave vegetables whose status has skyrocketed from forgotten to famous, an unexpected leafy green has emerged as the new foodie favorite.
+And now, in the latest wave of vegetables whose status has skyrocketed from forgotten to famous, an unexpected leafy green has emerged as the new foodie favorite.
 2026, it has been decreed, is officially the year of the cabbage.

 For chefs and home cooks across the country, it’s no surprise—and a long time coming.
 For decades now, cabbage has had a particularly bad rap in the popular zeitgeist.
 A cousin to kale, broccoli, and turnips, this member of the brassica family was often the punchline of a joke.
 But all the while, this underrated veggie remained a staple of various cuisines, climbing its way from a side dish or topping to being a meal’s centerpiece.